Skip to main content

 Common Tax Reports You Can Run

-Depending on what you track, you may use different reports.
 Choosing the right report depends on how you file and what type of income you track.

-Summarizes personal income and deductions by category.
+Personal Tax — Summarizes personal income and deductions organized by category and mapped to personal tax lines.

-Summarizes business income and expenses for self-employed users and sole proprietors.
+Schedule C (Profit or Loss from Business) — Summarizes business income and expenses for self-employed users and sole proprietors.

-Schedule E (Supplemental Income and Loss)
+Schedule E (Supplemental Income and Loss) — Tracks rental property income and expenses.

-Schedule F (Profit or Loss from Farming)
+Schedule F (Profit or Loss from Farming) — Summarizes farming income and expenses.
+Available in Quicken Business & Personal only.

 1. Open Reports, then select Taxes.